 The Minnesota Departments of Health and Commerce have worked together collaboratively to implement ACA provisions related to health insurance market reforms and rate review.
 The Minnesota Department of Commerce was already conducting rate reviews prior to passage of the ACA and has updated its practices to align with federal requirements.
 For example, the Department of Commerce has made ACA rate increase justifications accessible on its website.
 The Minnesota Departments of Commerce and Health have also incorporated other market reforms enacted to date into their regulatory practices and have communicated with carriers about these reforms through bulletins.
-For example, this bulletin was issued in June of 2010 to inform insurers of how to bring their products in line with ACA market reforms effective in September 2010 (see http://mn.gov/commerce/insurance/images/Bulletin2010-02.pdf).
-Another bulletin is planned for the fall of 2012 pertaining to Affordable Care Act and Exchange requirements effective in 2014.
+These bulletins are available on the Department of Commerce website.